muxinc/mux-stats-sdk-react-native-video/README_INTERNAL.md

 1. Pull master, tag master with your new version `git tag v0.1.0-beta.1`
 1. Push tags `git push origin --tags`

-For now, usere can install from Github.
+For now, users can install from Github.
 When this gets further along and closer to non-beta release then we will release to NPM